MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 The **Rules** page for **Account protection** has a tab for each assessment type:

--  On the **Account creation** tab, you can create rules that run on account creation events.
+-  On the **Account creation** tab, you can create rules that run on account creation events when someone is trying to create a new account.
 -  On the **Account login** tab, you can create rules that run on account login events.

-The **Rules** page displays a list of all the rules configured for an event type.
+The **Rules** page displays a list of all the rules configured for an event assessment type.
 You can view the following information for each rule:

 -  The  [name](rules.md#details-name-and-description) of the rule.
 -  The [condition](rules.md#conditions) you created for the rule.